The Economic Viability of an ADU

 Another bonus would be the possibility of taking early retirement.
 Unlike in the past, many middle age homeowners who bought their homes later in life will be carrying a mortgage into retirement.
 This is usually the greatest monthly expense and may force a downsizing or a move to a less expensive area without the added income.
 And even after a mortgage is paid off, real estate taxes and insurance premiums must still be paid.
 Over time, the share of housing expenses covered by the ADU income stream should continue to increase.

-Building a proper ADU is not inexpensive - but the inherent financial freedom of an income generating home provides a compelling reason to own rather than rent.
+Building a proper ADU is not inexpensive - but the enhanced financial freedom of an income generating property provides a compelling reason to consider adding one to your home..